Knowledge Worker Metrics

 4. Time spent with patients: Measuring the amount of time doctors and nurses spend with patients may not reflect the quality of care provided.
 Instead, hospitals should measure the quality of the interaction, such as how well patients understand their condition and treatment options, to evaluate the effectiveness of their clinical talent.

-5. Number of procedures performed: Measuring the number of procedures performed may not reflect the quality of care provided.
-Instead, hospitals should measure the success rate of procedures and the patient outcomes to evaluate the effectiveness of their clinical talent.
 Alternative metrics that hospitals should consider using to evaluate the performance of their clinical talent include patient outcomes, clinical quality, patient satisfaction and experience, employee engagement and satisfaction, and success rates of procedures.
 By measuring these metrics, hospitals can ensure that they are retaining and developing quality clinical talent, and providing the best possible care for their patients.

 Failure to measure the correct employee metrics in healthcare can lead to turnover in several ways: